system-transparency/stfe/markup/api.md

 schemes and their interpretations can be found in RFC 8446, [§4.2.3](https://tools.ietf.org/html/rfc8446#section-4.2.3).

+TODO: when log id is namespace this information is already communicated.
+TODO: remove SDI?

 ## Public endpoints
 Clients talk to the log with HTTPS GET/POST requests.
 POST parameters are JSON objects, GET parameters are URL encoded, and serialized data is expressed as base-64.
 See details in as in RFC 6962, [§4](https://tools.ietf.org/html/rfc6962#section-4).

+TODO: remove json
+TODO: and b64?

 Unless specified otherwise, the data in question is serialized.